 causing them to swell up into tender, fluid-filled sacs, which may feel like lumps.
 Other pains and lumps are usually the result of hormonal changes, which can be aggravated by diet, stress, or other life factors.

-Breast Tenderness or Pain
+Tenderness or Pain

 Breast pain, sometimes called cystic mastalgia, typically comes and goes with the menstrual cycle.
 It is usually caused by an increase in hormonal stimulation of the breast from an excess of the estrogen hormones, an excess of caffeine, or chronic stress.